firesidefiction/firesidefiction.github.io/about.md

 ## What is Fireside?

 Fireside Fiction Company started in 2012 with a Kickstarter-funded short-story magazine.
 We began with the goals of finding and publishing great stories regardless of genre, and paying our writers well.
 Fireside grew to have two branches for doing so: _Fireside Magazine_ and Fireside Books.
-After a 10-year run, [Fireside will stop publishing later this year.](http://firesidefiction.com/fireside-will-stop-publishing-later-this-year)
+After a 10-year run, [Fireside Magazine stopped publishing last year.](http://firesidefiction.com/fireside-will-stop-publishing-later-this-year)

 [back to the top](#top-of-page)